electricpipelines/DabarqusPythonChatbotUI/README.md

-# DabarqusChatbotUI
+# Dabarqus Python Chatbot UI

-DabarqusChatbotUI is a user-friendly interface for interacting with the Dabarqus retrieval-augmented generation (RAG) system.
+DabarqusPythonChatbotUI is a user-friendly interface for interacting with the Dabarqus retrieval-augmented generation (RAG) system.
 It provides a chat-like interface where users can select memory banks and engage in conversations powered by Dabarqus's semantic search capabilities.

 ## Features